 A strange bath cut into the floor (no babies in this house)

 Mr Sebastian enjoying his villa.

-The house is a calming, un-complex affair which gives you many ideas which you would like to include in your dream Tunisian house which sadly is removed from many of the Tunisian houses being built today where the focus in on fitting the largest possible house in the smallest plot.
+The house is a calming, un-complex affair which gives you many ideas which you would like to include in your dream Tunisian house which sadly is removed from many of the Tunisian houses being built today where the focus in on fitting the largest possible house in the smallest plot and often in the styles of Egyptian and gulf television shows.
 Dar Sebastian is not especially opulent or massive but it shows that taste, mixtures of simplicity and traditional style can create something lovely.

 It is no surprise that many famous people have chose to stay here including Winston Churchill and Field Marshall Rommell.